 Bergunden Freesias have large, single florets in profusion through spring.
 What makes them even better is that the blooms are surrounded by a cloud of perfume.

 Bergunden Freesias have six to twelve, large, single florets in profusion through spring.
 What makes them even better is that the blooms radiate a cloud of sweet perfume.

 Freesias are adored by gardeners the world over.
 They are easy and versatile in pots or mass plantings in beds and borders.

-The blooms last up to three weeks in a vase and are best picked as the first flower opens.
+We recommend planting them somewhere you can appreciate their delightful fragrance.
+The blooms can last up to three weeks in a vase and are best picked as the first flower opens.
 Yellow, blue and white are the longest lasting – but only by a day or two.

-Bergunden Freesia collection, ten of each variety, separately labelled.
-Includes Santorini, Anouk, Morning Sun, Blue Sky and Bordeaux.
+Bergunden Freesia Collection, ten of each variety, separately labelled.
+Includes ‘Gold River’, ‘Pink River’, ‘Blue River’ and ‘Snow River’.

-Bergunden Freesia Collection valued at $45.00, SAVE $2.50.
+Bergunden Freesia Collection valued at $36.00, SAVE $2.00.